NerTzhuLz/PhoenixBot/README.md

 * Change permissions to specify which commands can be used in Recruiting

 ### New Commands
-* Join - lets people join a squad
-    * Multiple at once?
-    * Can trigger full squad
-* Leave - lets people leave a squad that they are in
-    * multiple at once?
-    * "All" option?
-    * Only leaves squads that are still open
-* Squad - lists people in a given squad
-    * Host only?
-    * NOT ping - just display names
-    * Works with full squads
-    * Not closed squads (check player count)
-* Close (host) - lets the host stop more people from joining a squad
-    * "All" option
-    * Replace squad player count with "X"
-    * Cannot close full lobbies
-    * Notify subscribers that the squad has closed?

 * MySquads - Lists the squads you are waiting on
     * Sections for "Subbed squads", "Hosted squads" and "Full squads"
 * Add (host) - Adds one to the players in the squad (if a random joins after a squad is hosted)